-Lets clear out something right away: this book has barely any historical value.
+Lets get it out of the way, this book has barely any historical value.
 Yet I read it twice.
 Twice, cover from cover within a few months lapse!
 That’s because it’s pretty unique in its genre.
 It reads more like an ancient epic tale or saga.
 There’s no main character, no plot either, what it got is a whole lot of over the top scenes!
 But I’m not doing a review here, merely dumping inspiring bits…

 And many a boy became a gangster solely because of an overwhelming desire to emulate the exploits of some spectacular figure of the underworld, or because of a yearning for fame and glory which he was unable to satisfy except by acquiring a reputation as a tough guy and a hard mug.